AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

         ```

-       This function takes the action name as a parameter and
+       This function uses the action name as a parameter and

        * sets up the XDM payload as a dictionary, using the parameter from the function,
        * sets up an experience event using the dictionary,